-Food trucks return to city of Baker after mayor vetos ban; city council planning to override decision
+Food trucks return to Baker after mayor vetos ban; city council planning to override decision

 Latest Weather Blog

-Food trucks return to city of Baker after mayor vetos ban; city council planning to override decision
+Food trucks return to Baker after mayor vetos ban; city council planning to override decision

 BAKER - The city of Baker will allow food trucks once again after Mayor Darnell Waites vetoed an ordinance from the city council that would have banned them.